badalmer/Generative-Painting/SVG_VectorBend/README.md

 ```
 >**example of a .svg file opened with notepad*

 Hypothetically, if given the correct information - any image could be created.
 This might be humanly impossible, however since vectors are a lot more human readable this feels a little easier.
 By modifying existing node handles we can visualize change within the file.
 By automating this process, a dataset could be applied and the changes could be generative and more quickly recognized.
 For the purposes of this text I will be using the programming language [Processing](https://processing.org/download/).
 Initiated in 2001 by Casey Reas and Benjamin Fry, Processing is an open-source programming language for artists.
-Tutorials can be found [here](https://processing.org/tutorials/).
 I will be assuming you’ve familiarized yourself with a bit of its concepts for this next part.

 ***
 ## The Code